 The programme is offered in Uppsala and all courses are taught in English.
 The programme follows a fixed study route, which means that courses must be taken in the prescribed order.

-Internationalisation plays a critical role in modern business, and your International Business specialisation prepares you for a wide variety of roles - whether you choose to work for an organisation, become an entrepreneur, or continue your academic career.
-Your curriculum applies current research into the international operations of multinational companies to practical applications, giving you the skills you need to lead as a manager or business analyst both in Sweden and abroad.
+Internationalisation plays a critical role in modern business.
+Your International Business specialisation prepares you for a wide variety of professional roles, whether you choose to work for an organisation, become an entrepreneur, or continue your academic career.
+Your studies applies current research into the international operations of multinational companies to practical applications, giving you the skills you need to lead as a manager or business analyst both in Sweden and abroad.

-A GMAT test score is not mandatory, however if you choose to upload one you need to follow these instructions.
-You submit a copy of your GMAT test results at www.universityadmissions.se and the test centre should also send the test results directly to Uppsala University.
-If you apply for more than one programme at Uppsala University you only need to submit your test results once.
-The deadline for receipt of supporting documentation is 3 February.
-Please note that it might take up to a couple of weeks for your Official Score Report to be available to us.
-We only look at the GMAT total score.
-The test results must not be older than five years on the last day for application.
+A GMAT test result is not mandatory.
+If you choose to submit it, you need to submit a copy of your GMAT test result at www.universityadmissions.se.
+Additionally, you also need to send a digital copy of the Official Score Report directly to Uppsala University.
+If you apply for more than one programme at Uppsala University, only one Report is needed.
+It may take up to a couple of weeks for the Report to reach us.
+The last day to send in supporting documents is also the deadline for us to receive the Reports.
+Please plan ahead and send your Report in time.
+We will only look at your GMAT total score.
+The test result must not be older than five years on the last day of application.